The thermoelectric conversion efficiency problem: Insights from the electron gas thermodynamics close to a phase transition: Discussion

 \subsection{Ideal maximum efficiency}

-We end the discussion with an evaluation of the maximum thermoelectric conversion efficiency, $\eta_{\rm max}$, that the electronic working fluid can boast in a thermoelectric generator in (ideal) thermal contact with a heat source at temperature $T_{\rm hot}$, and a heat sink at temperature $T_{\rm cold}<T_{\rm hot}$. $\eta_{\rm max}$ is related to the heat capacity ratio $\gamma$ as follows \cite{Kedem1965,Goupil2020}:
+Turning to the maximum thermoelectric conversion efficiency that the electronic working fluid can boast, we show two approaches for its evaluation.
+First, the standard formula~\cite{Goupil2011}, which here we adapt considering only the electronic working fluid subjected to the temperature gradient $T_{\rm hot} - T_{\rm cold}$ when a thermoelectric generator is in (ideal) thermal contact with a heat source at temperature $T_{\rm hot}$, and a heat sink at temperature $ T_{\rm cold}$:

+where $z_{\rm e}T$ is defined in Eq.~\eqref{zet} and is related to $\gamma_{\rm tr}$ introduced in Section 3, $\eta_{\rm C} = 1 - T_{\rm cold}/T_{\rm hot}$ is the Carnot efficiency, and the superscript tr stands for transport, as here this efficiency is evaluated considering the transport coefficients.
+Since in this work, we are also interested in the thermoelastic properties of the electronic working fluid, another expression for the maximum thermoelectric efficiency based on these properties can be derived, and $\eta_{\rm max}$ is related to the heat capacity ratio $\gamma$ as follows \cite{Kedem1965,Goupil2020}: